-490 Research in Biology
+BIO 490 Research in Biology (1-3SH)

-Directed independent laboratory and field research in biology.
+Directed independent laboratory and fi Id research in biology.
 Students will be strongly encourage to present their research in the form of a poster or oral presentation at a scientific conference such as the South Carolina Academy of Sciences.
 This course may be repeated for additional credit.
 Prerequisite: permission of the instructor.

-491 Biology Seminar III
+BIO 491 Biology Seminar III (1SH)